aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 ### How is keratoconus diagnosed?

-Keratoconus is a multifactorial disease, hence the onset and progression can vary significantly between different people, and even between different eyes of the same person.
+Keratoconus is a multifactorial disease, so the onset and progression can vary significantly between different people, and even between different eyes of the same person.
 Typically, night vision is affected first (haloes and streaks around headlights), which then develops into blurry and distorted vision.

 Your optometrist can detect signs of keratoconus by analysing structural changes in the cornea.
-According to *The Global Consensus on Keratoconus and Ectatic Diseases*, for a true diagnosis of keratoconus there must be thinning at the back of the cornea that is not due to another cause, and irregular corneal thickness where some areas are abnormally thinner than others.<sup>2</sup> The only way this can be detected reliably is with <a href="https://www.innovativeeyecare.com.au/what-we-do/corneal-tomography">corneal tomography</a>[](https://www.innovativeeyecare.com.au/what-we-do/corneal-tomography).
+According to *The Global Consensus on Keratoconus and Ectatic Diseases*, for a true diagnosis of keratoconus there must be thinning at the back of the cornea that is not due to another cause, and an irregular corneal profile where some areas are abnormally thin.<sup>2</sup> The only way this can be detected reliably is with <a href="https://www.innovativeeyecare.com.au/what-we-do/corneal-tomography">corneal tomography</a>[](https://www.innovativeeyecare.com.au/what-we-do/corneal-tomography).

 #### **Corneal tomography**

-[Corneal tomography](https://www.innovativeeyecare.com.au/what-we-do/corneal-tomography). is a non-invasive way to measure the contours and shape of the cornea.
+[Corneal tomography](https://www.innovativeeyecare.com.au/what-we-do/corneal-tomography) is a non-invasive way to measure the contours and shape of the cornea.
 It is the 'gold standard' in diagnosing and assessing keratoconus.<sup>4</sup> Tomography refers to cross-sectional mapping, where the layers of the cornea are seen like layers of a cut cake.
-This gives a complete view of both the front and back surfaces of the cornea, both of which are needed to make a true diagnosis of keratoconus.<sup>2</sup> This is unlike [corneal topography](https://www.innovativeeyecare.com.au/what-we-do/corneal-topography), which only scans the front of the cornea, although it can still be useful in the management of keratoconus (for example, contact lens design).
+This gives a complete view of both the front and back surfaces of the cornea, both of which are needed to make a true diagnosis of keratoconus.<sup>2</sup> This is unlike [corneal topography](https://www.innovativeeyecare.com.au/what-we-do/corneal-topography), which only scans the front of the cornea, although it can still be useful in the management of keratoconus (for example, [contact lens](https://www.innovativeeyecare.com.au/what-we-do/contact-lenses) design).

 ![](/uploads/kc-tomography.png)